Ibukhvalov/atomic_counter/README.md

 There is also an implementation without bits for internal usage but it is only lock-free.

-Function signature is a bit differ from the given, since it is much more convenient to use std::atomic<uint32_t>, but it could be made with the given one with some casts or even raw c-style atomic calls
+Function signatures is a bit differ from the given ones, since it is much more convenient to use std::atomic<uint32_t>, but it could be refactored using some casts or even raw c-style atomic calls

 Also, there is an assumption, that neither of threads would be waiting more than the 2^(lowerAccumulatorBits-1) or it would yield wrong fetched result since phase (reserved) bit is responsible for that specific range and flips on overflow.